wavesplatform/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 sudo apt-get install openjdk-8-jre
 ```

-Now check the JDK version using the console:
+Now check the JDK version using the bash:

 ```
 java -version